They say "divorced." We say "uncoupled."

 The Uncoupled Life?

-We use a conference-style mediation process in which everyone is in the same room, having a conversation and brainstorming options and solutions.
-Although we each have years of experience in our fields, as your mediators, we are impartial.
-We provide information only.
-We will not “choose sides,” and will work with you both to develop options that work for everyone.
+I like to use a conference-style mediation process in which everyone is in the same room, having a conversation and brainstorming options and solutions.
+Although I have years of experience as an attorney, as your mediator, I am impartial.
+I provide information and allow you to determine how to use it.
+I will not “choose sides,” and will work with y’all to develop options that work for everyone.

 The Uncoupled Life's Crew